gaugefreedom/intelexta/schemas/PHASE1_DISCOVERY_FINDINGS.md

 ## Executive Summary

-Both IntelexTA Desktop (CAR-Full) and the verifiable-summary MCP server (CAR-Lite) are **already fully aligned** and generating compatible CARs that validate correctly with `intelexta-verify`.
+Both Intelexta Desktop (CAR-Full) and the verifiable-summary MCP server (CAR-Lite) are **already fully aligned** and generating compatible CARs that validate correctly with `intelexta-verify`.
 The field naming and structure are consistent across implementations.

 **Key Finding**: v0.2 schema is accurate for field names and types.
 The main issue is that v0.2 doesn't include `proof.process` which is **required** by the current implementation.